-- Our simple model was a good warmup, but downsampling to 2ms bins isn't very practical. - In reality, the average voltage over a spike can be ≈ 0 , so you might miss spikes altogether! - Next, we'll extend the simple model with a more realistic one using convolutions. - The resulting model will be very similar to Kilosort [Pachitariu et al., 2023]
+- Our simple model was a good warm-up, but we made some strong assumptions: - Namely, that we could extract windows for each spike and assign them to one neuron. - All spikes from the same neuron share the same mean, - With lots of recording channels, there are likely to be overlapping spikes, and they could have different amplitudes. - Next, we'll extend the simple model with a more realistic one using convolutional matrix factorization. - The resulting model will be very similar to Kilosort [Pachitariu et al., 2023]